jonthorell/RetroLoversUnited/README.md

 3. Problem finding a way of getting the group for the current user.
 The solution found is not as elegant as I would like, but it works.
 4. Got error in devtools for two label lines.
 Turned out I had forgotten to remove them when the corresponding input field was removed.
 5. Bell-drop down created an empty menu if there were no messages.
 Fixed by moving the ul-container.
 6. Spacing issue between author and category menu.
-Not fixed yet
+Not fixed yet.
+7. Ran into an issue where the view-category-by-category retrieved data from articles instead of categories.
+Had forgotten to change the Model as well as it was the wrong template type.

 # Todo